scholarslab/CodeLab/Week02/intro_data.md

 Colors are most often shown as hexadecimal numbers (base 16).
 Hexadecimal uses 0 to 9 and then A to F. Since each hex digit is equivalent to 4 binary digits, each 8-bit color channel can be represented by 2 hex digits.
 If we look at the [Scholars' Lab website](https://scholarslab.org/) and dig through the stylesheet, we will see that the background color is defined as `000000`, a set of three hexadecimal numbers indicating that each color should be 00 out of FF in hex, which is also 0 out of 255 in decimal.
 This is the blackest black.
 Links are underlined with the color `75e3f0`, which is a little red and a lot of green and blue resulting in a cyan color.

 ## Also: Bytes!
 Byte is another common unit of measurement for data.
 The term is a play on bit and was coined in the 1950s for Project SAGE, a prototype computer system to coordinate American air defenses in the Cold War.
 There is some historical ambiguity, but a modern byte is 8 bits, representing the smallest power-of-2 size for useful data (such as a single character or a small integer).

-Bytes and bits are often modified with metric scale prefixes: kilobyte, megabit, gigabyte etc. This is a bit of a mess because it mixes binary units with decimal prefixes, but that's how we get our current popular units for data size.
+Bytes and bits are often modified with metric scale prefixes: kilobyte, megabit, gigabyte etc. But hang on a second: "kilo" means "one thousand" and "mega" means "one million" and so on, but this is mixing powers-of-ten with powers-of-two!

 ## Revisit: Print it out and delete it?